In this post, you learn about gas turbine power plants, Their working, advantages, disadvantages, and different types of gas turbine power plants.

 1. Can-type Combustor With Swirl Flow Flame Stabilizer

 Air flowing through the swirler produces a vortex motion creating a low-pressure zone along the air of the CC to cause a reversal of flow.
-About 30 per cent of total air is supplied through dilution holes in the secondary zone through the annulus around the flame tube to complete the combustion.
+About 30% of total air is supplied through dilution holes in the secondary zone through the annulus around the flame tube to complete the combustion.

-The remaining 50 per cent of air is mixed with burnt gases in the tertiary zone to cool the gases down to the temperature suited to the turbine blade materials.
+The remaining 50% of air is mixed with burnt gases in the tertiary zone to cool the gases down to the temperature suited to the turbine blade materials.

 2. Can-type Combustion With Bluff-body Flame Stabilizer

 The figure shows a can-type combustor with a bluff body stabilizing the flame.
 The fuel is injected upstream into the airflow and a sheet metal cone and perforated baffle plate ensure the necessary mixing of fuel and air.

 The low-pressure zone created downstream side causes the reversal of flow along the axis of the CC to stabilize the flame.
 Sufficient turbulence is produced in all three zones of the CC for uniform mixing and good combustion.